terramate-io/terramate/docs/sharing-data.md

 never defined.
 This affects the global on the whole hierarchy, after unset the global will be undefined for all child configurations.

+It is not allowed to use `unset` in any other context except a direct assignment to a global.

 ## Lazy Evaluation

 So far, we've described how globals on different configurations are merged.